 - Tim Haynes, Dekalb Central Schools

-Regular meetings are the first Wednesday of each month, at Town Hall, at 5:30 p.m.
+Regular meetings are the fourth Monday of each month, at Town Hall, at 5:30 p.m.

 The Redevelopment Commission also sponsors the Waterloo Pride awards.